-Agency will obtain the ROE's required for Consultant's survey and other field reconnaissance work.
-Agency and Consultant acknowledge that once requests to owners are sent out, it can take up to 3 to 4 weeks to receive the ROE authorization back from the landowners due to schedules and availability.
+Agency will obtain the one ROE required for Consultant's survey and other field reconnaissance work.
+Agency and Consultant acknowledge that once requests to owners are sent out, it can take up to 3 weeks to receive the ROE authorization back from the landowners due to schedules and availability.